bob123456678/TrainControl/Readme.md

 ![CS3 IP settings page](assets/network3.png?raw=true)

-Scroll down to **Settings CAN** and select *Broadcast* from the dropdown.
-Set the *Destination IP* to the highest allowed address in your subnet, which usually means setting the last octet to 255.
-In this case, the *Destination IP* is therefore 192.168.50.255.
-You can safely ignore the shown warning icon.
+Scroll down to **Settings CAN** and select *broadcast* from the dropdown.
+Set the *Destination Address* to the highest allowed IP in your subnet, which usually means setting the last octet to 255.
+In this case, the *Destination Address* is therefore 192.168.50.255.
+You can safely ignore the warning icon shown.

 ![CS3 CAN settings page](assets/network2.png?raw=true)